On 13 May 2014, the government announced a $15 million package to assist small exporters, comprising:

 Australian Table Grape Association - Table grape growers will be able to get faster, simpler export accreditation.
 The association will receive a grant to develop an online system to enable small exporters to undergo the export accreditation process.

-Citrus Australia - Citrus growers will be able to get faster, simpler export accreditation through a project funded to develop an online export registration system.
+Citrus Australia - Citrus growers will be able to get faster, simpler export accreditation through development of an online export registration system.

 Australian Mangoes Industry Association - Mango growers will boost their export potential with help to develop an export strategy.
 The grant will help the Australian Mangoes Industry Association prioritise the strategic direction for exports.

-Queensland Department of Agriculture and Fisheries - Will look for ways to improve the shelf life and quality of the vegetables.
-Enabling better returns for exporters of green leafy vegetables will flow from a 12 month study into innovative packaging for air freight.
+Queensland Department of Agriculture and Fisheries - Will improve the shelf life and quality of the vegetables using new packaging technologies, enabling better returns for exporters.

-Cedar Hill Flowers - A grant provided to Cedar Flowers is to assess the efficacy of a fumigant, Vapormate, and its effects on Australian wildflowers.
-The chemical may have wider benefits too, potentially as a fumigant for horticultural products.
+Cedar Hill Flowers - The efficacy of a fumigant, Vapormate, and its effects on Australian wildflowers will be assessed as a potential new pre-export treatment.

-Ausveg SA - Will develop an export training package to assist South Australian vegetable growers become more export ready.
-A grant will help growers increase their knowledge of exporting and better understand supply chain logistics.
+Ausveg SA - An export training package will be developed to assist South Australian vegetable growers become more export ready.

 Avocados Australia - Avocado growers will receive help to access markets in Asia and the Middle East with a grant to develop a market access strategy.

 Dairy Australia - Small to medium dairy businesses will be better placed to start exporting with a grant to enhance the food safety culture of the industry.
-A grant will ensure that the export reputation of dairy is maintained by developing the knowledge and capabilities of producers.
+Dairy businesses will also benefit from specialised support for Asian-market trade related issues.
+These initiatives will ensure that the export reputation of dairy is maintained by developing the knowledge and capabilities of producers.

 Fish and Egg

-Australian Egg Corporation - The funding will be used to develop a national Salmonella Entertidis Monitoring and Accreditation Programme that demonstrates food safety and could assist in gaining access to multiple export markets.
+Australian Egg Corporation - The funding will be used to develop a national Salmonella Entertidis Monitoring and Accreditation Programme that demonstrates food safety and will assist in export market access.

-Abalone Council Australia - Abalone growers receive a boost to their exporting potential, through the development of market access strategies.
+Abalone Council Australia - The strength and potential of the abalone export industry will be consolidated through the development of market access strategies.

-Tasmanian Oyster Research Council - Oyster growers are one step closer to restarting exports to the United States through a project aimed at regaining market access.
+Tasmanian Oyster Research Council - Oyster growers will benefit from a project aimed at regaining market access to the US.

 Commonwealth Fisheries Association - Australia’s export reputation for clean seafood will be further enhanced through a grant for a national residue testing program.